-12. Are non-competitive factors relevant?
+13. Are factors unrelated to competition relevant?

 Special provisions apply to media concentrations, aiming to preserve media diversity.
 Hence, notifiable mergers are not only subject to the market dominance test but may also be prohibited if it is expected that the media diversity will be impaired.